ManyakRus/crud_generator/README.md

 - URL of your new service
 - and etc.

+3. Tables in the database must be created in advance, manually.

-3. Launch crud_generator
+4. Launch crud_generator
 A new folder with the name of your service will appear in the bin folder, with subfolders and finished files inside.

-4. Fill in the configuration parameters in the .env file Start microservice: make run
+5. Fill in the configuration parameters in the .env file Start microservice: make run